-- OpenBSD runs on many different hardware platforms. - OpenBSD is thought of by many security professionals to be the most secure UNIX-like operating system as the result of a 10-member 1.5-year long comprehensive source code security audit. - OpenBSD is a full-featured UNIX-like operating system available in source form at no charge. - OpenBSD integrates cutting-edge security technology suitable for building firewalls and private network services in a distributed environment. - OpenBSD benefits from strong ongoing development in many areas, offering opportunities to work with emerging technologies with an international community of programmers and end-users. - OpenBSD offers opportunities for ordinary people to participate in the development and testing of the product.
+- OpenBSD runs on many different hardware platforms. - OpenBSD is thought of by many security professionals to be the most secure UNIX-like operating system as the result of a never-ending comprehensive source code security audit. - OpenBSD is a full-featured UNIX-like operating system available in source form at no charge. - OpenBSD integrates cutting-edge security technology suitable for building firewalls and private network services in a distributed environment. - OpenBSD benefits from strong ongoing development in many areas, offering opportunities to work with emerging technologies with an international community of programmers and end-users.